pcafrica/advanced_programming_2023-2024/lectures/11/11-py_classes_modules.md

 _class: titlepage
 -->

-# :arrow_right: Introduction to NumPy and SciPy for scientific computing. <br> Plotting.
-Introduction to pandas for data analysis.
+# :arrow_right: Introduction to NumPy and SciPy for scientific computing.
+Plotting.<br>Introduction to pandas for data analysis.